-This post On Being a Smart Women Who’s Smart About Money is sponsored by the Arkansas State Treasurer’s Department.
+This post On Being a Smart Women Who’s Smart About Money is sponsored by Arkansas 529 and the Arkansas State Treasurer’s Office.
 All opinions are my own.

 When it comes to money, I admit that I have always felt a combination of confidence and uncertainty.
 Yes, I know how to save money (that starts with not spending it), but when it comes to planning for the future?
 Or investing?
 Or how we’ll send our kids to college?
 Those are the big looming questions I continue to have.
 It can be daunting to think that far ahead, and up until last year I just figured those thoughts are for 40-year-old Heather to think about.